 Formal advice on whether or not your product is also already covered by an existing approval in New Zealand is also provided as part of section 26 determinations.

 If your product is not covered by an existing approval, an application for an approval must be made.

 Step 3: What application do you need to make?

-If your product contains active ingredients that are present in existing substances in New Zealand, it may be eligible for rapid assessment if it has a similar composition or has a reduced hazard compared to another substance that is already approved or meets the least degrees of hazard criteria.
+If your product contains active ingredients that are present in existing substances in New Zealand, it may be eligible for rapid assessment.
+This will be the case if it has a similar composition or has a reduced hazard compared to another substance that is already approved or meets the least degrees of hazard criteria.

 If your substance is not eligible for rapid assessment or contains active ingredients that are new to New Zealand, a full assessment is required.